FAQ

 Is this just ADRs with extra steps?

 ADRs are static markdown files.
 Nobody checks if they're still valid.
-Nobody knows when reality diverged from the decision. quint-code adds: computed trust scores (R_eff), evidence decay, code drift detection, module coverage, cross-project recall, and a verification gate that challenges decisions before recording.
-ADRs are the starting point; quint-code makes them live.
+Nobody knows when reality diverged from the decision.
+Haft adds: computed trust scores (R_eff), evidence decay, code drift detection, module coverage, cross-project recall, claim verification, and an adversarial gate that challenges decisions before recording.
+ADRs are the starting point; haft makes them live.

 What happens to decisions after they're recorded?